frahncky/RNAStacked-learning/README.md

 ## Description

-This project proposes a new method for layer insertion in Stacked Autoencoder neural networks.
+This project proposes a novel algorithm for layer insertion in stacked autoencoder neural networks.
-The goal is to improve incremental learning in fully connected networks through a cascade architecture.
+It aims to improve incremental learning in fully connected networks by using a cascade architecture with parallel branches.

 ---